 Subject code: MA5801:03

-It includes elements of discrete mathematics including logics, sets, proof, functions, relations, graphs and trees; as well as elements of linear algebra including linear systems and matrix formulation, vector spaces, eigenvalues/eigenvectors, singular value decomposition, optimisation and numerical methods.
+Data Science is grounded in mathematics.
+This subject will provide students with the essential elements of mathematics required for data scientists.
+This subject will include elements of discrete mathematics including logics, sets, proof, functions, relations, graphs and trees.
+It will also include elements of linear algebra including linear systems and matrix formulation, vector spaces, eigenvalues/eigenvectors, singular value decomposition as well as optimisation and numerical methods.
 Computational aspects of this course will be developed in MatLab.

 Professor White: Hi, my name is Ron White, I'm the Head of the School of Mathematics, Physics and Chemistry here at James Cook University.